-If you have used any EU financial services, chances are, you had come across various financial regulations when you accepted their terms and conditions.
-These financial regulations are not only for the financial company to comply with but also for you to follow.
-These financial regulations influence everything - from creating an account on the financial institutions' website to making transactions.
+If you have used any EU financial services, chances are you have come across various financial regulations when you accepted their terms and conditions.
+These financial regulations are not only for the financial company to comply with, but also for you to follow.
+These financial regulations influence everything - from creating an account on the financial institutions' websites to making transactions.
 The financial regulations range from preventing money laundering and supervision to data protection.
-Here are the main financial regulations in Europe you should know to protect your money.

 Money laundering is a financial crime.
-It is the act of hiding the main source of the finance obtained illegally through financial transactions.
-Everyone agrees that money laundering harms the economy; however, it is very difficult to weed them out.
+It is the act of hiding the main source of the funds obtained illegally through financial transactions.
+Everyone agrees that money laundering harms the economy.
+However, it is very difficult to weed them out.
 Hence, firms are required to take steps to prevent money laundering.
-These steps include verifying their customers, their transactions and monitoring further financial activities.
-Anti-money laundering is covered by the European Directive 2018/843 of the prevention of the use of the financial system for the purposes of money laundering or terrorist financing - AML Directive for short.
+These steps include verifying their customers' transactions and monitoring further financial activities.
+Anti-money laundering is covered by the European Directive 2018/843 of the prevention of the use of the financial system for the purposes of money laundering or terrorist financing, - AML Directive for short.

 The list below explains the measures that financial services will implement on you as a customer:

-The general rule is that every financial entity must verify your identity as a customer before establishing any business relationship with you.
-To verify identity is enshrined in article 14 of the AML Directive.
-Article 13 explains how they will verify you:
+Verifying you as a customer: The general rule is that every financial entity must verify your identity as a customer before establishing any business relationship with you.
+Verifying identity is enshrined in article 14 of the AML Directive.
+Article 13 explains that institutions must verify your identity by:

-Customer due diligence is crucial for financial companies to monitor their customers, evaluate the risks, and prevent illegal activities.
+Customer Due Diligence: Customer due diligence is crucial for financial companies to monitor their customers, evaluate the risks, and prevent illegal activities.
 Hence, you will notice the various forms of restrictive measures when making transactions, even if you have been their customer for a long time.
-Due diligence means taking specific measures to evaluate that your financial activities are legal.
-In practice, they have implemented due diligence on transactions based on the amount of money.
+Due diligence means taking specific measures to evaluate whether your financial activities are legal.
+In practise, they have implemented due diligence on transactions based on the amount of money.
 Article 11 of the AML Directive states that financial states must apply due diligence when: